jli0108/simplex/README.md

 This implementation uses Python and requires [numpy](https://numpy.org/install/).

 ## Usage
-Clone the repository and change into it
+Clone the repository and change into it.
 ```
 $ git clone https://github.com/jli0108/simplex.git
 $ cd simplex